Help

 Without a capo applied to a song, changing the key is simple, just select the key you want the song to be played in, and Chordle will transpose it immediately:

-Not seeing capoed chords transposed properly?
-Make sure you’ve got the setting turned on to show capoed chords.
+💡 Not seeing capoed chords transposed properly?
+Make sure you’ve got the Show capoed chords option enabled.

 Keeping the underlying key the same

-With Uncapoed selected, the uncapoed key will not be changed when the capo position is adjusted.
+With Maintain key when changing capo enabled, the uncapoed key will not be changed when the capo position is adjusted.
 This means that as the capo position is moved up, the capoed key has to be shifted down to keep the underlying and capoed keys equal.

 As a guitarist, this approach is useful if you have a target key that you need to play in, but want to use a capo to find a familiar set of chords to play.